atmoswing/atmoswing-user-manual/docs/app-optimizer/usage.rst

 Evaluation-only approaches
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 These methods do not seek to improve the parameters of the AM.
 They allow some assessments using the provided parameters.
+The different verification scores available are detailed :ref:`here<verification-scores>`.

 * **Single assessment**: This approach processes the AM as described in the provided parameters file and assesses the defined score.
 * **Evaluation of all scores**: Similar as above, but assesses all the implemented scores.
-* **Only predictand values**: Does not process a performance score, but processes the AM and save the analog values into a file.
+* **Only predictand values**: Does not process a skill score, but processes the AM and save the analog values into a file.
-* **Only analog dates (and criteria)**: Does not process a performance score, neither assign predictand values to the analog dates.
+* **Only analog dates (and criteria)**: Does not process a skill score, neither assign predictand values to the analog dates.
 It only saves the analog dates identified by the defined AM into a file.

 Based on the classic calibration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~